I have a BA in history and creative writing and an MA in history. I enjoy politics, movies, television, poker, video games, and trivia.

 Still, it's important that most sexual harassment occurs between men and women, with the man being the harasser and the woman being the victim.
 Understanding this dynamic is an important element in understanding what is and isn't acceptable behavior.

 The first thing to understand about sexual harassment is power dynamics.
-If you are in a position of power over somebody else, consider if you treat them differently on a personal level than you do with your superiors.
+If you are in a position of power over somebody else, consider whether you treat them differently on a personal level than you do with your superiors.

-If you have a woman who reports to you and a female boss and you feel comfortable asking your female report questions that you do not feel comfortable asking your female boss, then you are probably harassing her.
+If you have a woman who reports to you and a female boss, and you feel comfortable asking your female report questions that you do not feel comfortable asking your female boss, then you are probably harassing her.
 If you feel it's your right to hug your female report but not your female boss, then you're probably harassing her.

 Basically, anything you do or say to somebody with whom you have a superior/inferior relationship that you wouldn't do if the situations were reversed is likely suspect.
 On a personal/private level, everyone should be treated the same, though if you treat everyone badly, then you're probably just a bad person.